lammps/lammps/doc/src/fix_mdi_aimd.rst

-This command enables LAMMPS to act as a client with another server code that will compute the total energy, per-atom forces, and total virial for conformations and box size/shape that LAMMPS sends it.
+This command enables LAMMPS to act as a client with another server code that will compute the total energy, per-atom forces, and total virial for atom conformations and simulation box size/shapes that LAMMPS sends it.

 Typically the server code will be a quantum code, hence the name of the fix.
 However this is not required, the server code could be